From their first ABCs to their final thesis defense, challenging students to present what they know is an integral part of the learning experience.

 Panopto makes flipping the classroom — and flipping the teacher — easy, with flexible video presentation software that teachers and students alike can use to record lectures and presentations anytime, anywhere, from any device, and share them instantly with students, teachers, and peers on a secure, searchable video library.

 Ready to try flipping your classroom with video?
-Contact our team for a free trial of Panopto today.
+Sign up and start using Panopto for free today.